sam-cole-vfunction/vFunction-Workshop-MH1/content/_index.md

 - Basic UNIX commands
 - Basic AWS concepts

+### Requirements:

+The workshop will deploy into an AWS account you have 3 choices

+1) Use an existing funded AWS account
+2) Create a new funded AWS account
+3) If your attending an AWS hosted Event an AWS account will be provided - There will be no charges and AWS will cover all costs.

+{{% notice warning %}}
+If you deploy the workshop using your own AWS account you will be responsible for the costs incurred for using the AWS resources deployed by the workshop.
+These costs will continue until the resources are terminated/removed.
+{{% /notice %}}

 {{% notice warning %}}
 The examples and sample code provided in this workshop are intended to be consumed as instructional content.
 These will help you understand how various AWS services can be architected to build a solution while demonstrating best practices along the way.
 These examples are not intended for use in production environments.